Arctic-Bromine-Model-Intercomparison/arctic-bromine-model-intercomp/outputVariablesObs.md

 For models that keep subdaily 3D ozone data, text files with 3D location and time of ozone sonde profiles will be provided for modelers to interpolate data to their locations.

 # Satellite comparison
-Models should plan to provide netcdf files of BrO and other essential varaibles as netcdf files to U. Bremen and they will compare the models to their satellite retrievals.
+Models should plan to provide NetCDF files of model output to U. Bremen and they will compare the model fields to their satellite retrievals.
+The following information is needed in the files:

+- NetCDF dimensions: time, latitude, longitude, layers, levels
+- NetCDF 4d-variables: BrO mixing ratio [ppbv] and temperature [K] at layer centres, pressure [Pa] at layer interfaces
+- NetCDF 2(3)d-variable: surface altitude [m]
+- NetCDF attributes: provider, model, version, creation_date

+Pressure can also be provided in the form of surface pressure and hybrid coefficients.
+Spatial and temporal resolution should be as high as possible.
+Daily files are preferred, but hourly or monthly files are also ok.
+Hourly output would be perfect.

+If you are planning to participate in the comparison to satellite data, please provide a small test file to Andreas Richter (richter@iup.physik.uni-bremen.de) to ensure that we can deal with the file format.